 (c) Whenever an employee quits or resigns, the person, firm or corporation shall pay the employee's wages in full no later than the next regular payday.
 Payment shall be made through the regular pay channels or, if requested by the employee, by mail.
 However, if the employee gives at least one pay period's written notice of intention to quit, the person, firm or corporation shall pay all wages earned by the employee at the time of quitting.

-(d) When work of any employee is suspended as a result of a labor dispute, or when an employee for any reason whatsoever is laid off, the person, firm or corporation shall pay in full to such employee not later than the next regular payday, either through the regular pay channels or by mail if requested by the employee, wages earned at the time of suspension or layoff.
+(d) When work of any employee is suspended as a result of a labor dispute, or when an employee for any reason whatsoever is laid off, the person, firm or corporation shall pay in full to the employee not later than the next regular payday, either through the regular pay channels or by mail if requested by the employee, wages earned at the time of suspension or layoff.

-Note: WV Code updated with legislation passed through the 2012 1st Special Session
+Note: WV Code updated with legislation passed through the 2015 Regular Session

 The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.